Dimitar-Stojanovski/demo-qa-project-automation/README.md

 # demo-qa-project-automation
-This is an automation project where I perform end to end automated test in Selenium with Java.
+An automation project where I perform end to end automated test in Selenium with Java.

 The project is organized by the Page Object Model and in some tests I use Data Driven module to generate and create tests.